ragiano215/equinox/DOCUMENTATION.md

   - the more nodes you have, the more TCP connections and other related fixed resources each client instance requires
   - the RU/s allocated to your container can only be spread _equally_ across all nodes.
 Thus, if you have 100GB spread over 5 nodes and allocate 10,000 RU/s to the Container, each node gets 2,000 RU/s and callers get 429s if there happen to be more than that incurred for that given node in that second (with significant latency impact as all such rate-limited clients need to back off for >= 1s for each rate-limited attempt).
   - the cost of over-provisioning to ensure appropriate capacity for spikes in load and/or to handle hotspots (where one node happens to host a stream that's accessed disproportionately heavily relative to data on other nodes) is multiplied by the number of nodes.
 Example: if you have a single node with 5GB of data with 2,000 RU/s allocated and want to double the peak capacity, you simply assign it 4,000 RU/s; if you have 100GB over 5 nodes, you need to double your 5x2,000 to 5x4,000 to achieve the same effect
-  - there are significant jumps in cost for writes based on the [indexing cost](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) as the number of items in a logical partition increases (empirically derived data; subject to change: for instance inserts of a a minimal (<100 bytes) event that initially costs ~20RU becomes > 40RU with 128 items, > 50RU with 1600 items, >60 at 2800 items and >110RU at 4900 items as snapshots or event sizes hit certain thresholds).
+  - there are significant jumps in cost for writes based on the [indexing cost](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) as the number of items in a logical partition increases (empirically derived data; subject to change: for instance inserts of a minimal (<100 bytes) event that initially costs ~20RU becomes > 40RU with 128 items, > 50RU with 1600 items, >60 at 2800 items and >110RU at 4900 items as snapshots or event sizes hit certain thresholds).

 There are myriad approaches to resolving these forces.
 Let's examine the trade-offs of some relevant ones...